There Is Still Hope for the Old White Spot Diner

 On May 17, 2019 the City of Denver provided community notice of an application for a Certificate of Non-Historic Status for the Googie-style, classic diner today known as Tom’s Diner, located at 601 E. Colfax.
 A Certificate of Non-Historic Status is most often a precursor to demolition, and based on news reports a developer has the parcel under contract with a plan to scrape the mid-mod diner for new development.
 Because the 1967 building has architectural, historical and geographic significance the City Landmarks staff found it had the potential for landmark designation, and posted notice for a period of 21 days.
-Read more about how demolition review and postings work here.

 During this pause Historic Denver wants to seek solutions for saving this rare and iconic mid-century building, which is part of Denver’s story and contributes to the overall eclectic character of Colfax.
 There are many vibrant ways old and new can co-exist, and we believe that’s true for this property as well.
 We’ve reached out to both the property owner and the developer asking them to come to the table to seek solutions and get creative.
-Encourage the developer to engage in dialogue before demolition by signing this petition.

 The History of the Diner